kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

 Now, as earlier to maximize the variance along basis '$$w$$' we need to choose the jth largest eigenvalue '$$\lambda_j$$'of $$\Sigma$$ and the corresponding eigenvector '$$u_j$$' specifies the direction with the most variation and is the **jth principal component**.

-**Understanding this optimization problem helps provide an intuition as to why computing the covariance matrix of D i.e $$\Sigma$$ and picking it's largest sorted eigenvalues give us the direction of the principal components.**
+**Understanding this optimization problem helps provide an intuition as to why computing the covariance matrix of D i.e $$\Sigma$$ and picking it's eigenvectors give us the principal components.**

 ### 4. What is the total projected variance?